vidaud/seta/seta-doc/docs/setup/deployment.md

     ##### Seta-UI variables  ####
-    # Set-up of the administrators emails, the system create local users, if no user found it is create it.
+    # Set-up of the administrators emails, the system create local users.
+There should be always at least one admin user defined always.
+It cannot be empty.
 ROOT_USERS="ROOT_USERS="email@emailDomain"
 ```

 ### Models